aubm/aubm-website/content/posts/everybody-should-play-dungeons-and-dragons.md

 The fun can come from role-playing, or plot revelations, but it can also come from the perfect unfolding of a finely crafted multistep team plan to defeat an enemy.
 However, because of how D&D works, it is not always easy to reconcile these different sources of excitement in the resolution of one situation.

 Okay, there is “role” in “role-play”, but if role-playing is to be enforced at the expense of the fun of “playing”, then it is not worth taking it too seriously.
 The idea behind this rule is to remind - if we had to - that the players of the same party can have very different expectations from a game.
 Without stating this rule, it is easy to let the person most invested in role-playing impose their way of playing on the rest of the party.
 This can intimidate those who are uncomfortable with this aspect of the game, to the point of ruining their entire experience.
 We find a similar idea in the first rule that I stated above.
-The point here is to explicitly legitimize metagaming.
-Let it be said: metagaming is ok.
+The point here is to explicitly legitimize meta-gaming.
+Let it be said: meta-gaming is ok.
 A session of D&D is just as likely to feel like an improv theater show, as it is to look like a game of Risk, and everything that exists in between.
 Some in the community may find this opinion completely incompatible with the way they like to play the game.
 As far as I'm concerned, I do enjoy role-playing, but I'm willing to renounce as much of it as it takes to avoid a situation like this.

-> - (Bernadette) Leonard, I'm on deck, if at the end of your turn you take your barbarian out of the melee, I can use my fireball scroll to make a nice barbecue of these goblins, without risking burning you in the way!
+<div>- (Bernadette) Leonard, I'm on deck, if at the end of your turn you take your barbarian out of the melee, I can use my fireball scroll to make a nice barbecue of these goblins, without risking burning you in the way!</div>
-> - (Leonard) Hmm, my character is currently deafened, so he can't hear you.
+<div>- (Leonard) Hmm, my character is currently deafened, so he can't hear you.
 Besides, I don't think that backing down would be an idea that would spontaneously come to mind.
-So I'll stay put, sorry.
+So I'll stay put, sorry.</div>

 If this sounds legitimate and harmless to you, imagine that it happens at the end of a four-hour game during which Bernadette has not yet had the opportunity to show much initiative, and has failed most of her important dice rolls.
 Let's add to this drama that she has had this scroll in her bag for real life months and that she was particularly proud to have thought of using it.
 One can imagine Bernadette's frustration after Leonard's response, who probably did not suspect what was at stake for her and who even thought he was serving the party's best interest, by preserving the fourth wall.
 The gods of role-play are content, but there's a good chance Bernadette won't show up next week.
 Let's rewind and apply the rule this time.

-> - (Bernadette) Leonard, I'm on deck, if at the end of your turn you take your barbarian out of the melee, I can use my fireball scroll to make a nice barbecue of these goblins, without risking burning you in the way!
+<div>- (Bernadette) Leonard, I'm on deck, if at the end of your turn you take your barbarian out of the melee, I can use my fireball scroll to make a nice barbecue of these goblins, without risking burning you in the way!</div>
->- (Leonard) Hmm, since he is deafened, would my character be able to hear this?
+<div>- (Leonard) Hmm, since he is deafened, would my character be able to hear this?</div>
->- (DM) If you're willing to roll with it, we'll make it work.
+<div>- (DM) If you're willing to roll with it, we'll make it work.</div>
->- (Leonard) I’m fine with it, I disengage and back off 30 feet.
+<div>- (Leonard) I’m fine with it, I disengage and back off 30 feet.</div>
->- (DM) As you prepare to sledgehammer the globins' face, you notice a sudden change of their attitude.
+<div>- (DM) As you prepare to sledgehammer the globins' face, you notice a sudden change of their attitude.
 They now display an air of panic.
 Looking more deeply into their eyes, you see the reflection of a brightening source of light.
-You turn around and see Bernadette's character holding a huge fireball in the center of her hands, ready to unleash the flame in your direction, you rush to get out of reach.
+You turn around and see Bernadette's character holding a huge fireball in the center of her hands, ready to unleash the flame in your direction, you rush to get out of reach.</div>

 It should be noted that if interpreted too literally and systematically, this rule could encourage a player fond of tactical combat to break the momentum of the party by insisting on consulting on the best strategy before each and every single round.
 It is easy to imagine how this could greatly slow down the pace of the game, until it becomes boring for most of the players.
 It may be that a little risk and improvisation serve the game better than a perfectly balanced strategy, especially when there does not seem to be that big of a danger ahead.
 As always when it comes to rules for D&D, the important thing is to understand the intention behind the text, which in this case, aims to avoid the automatic veto on a player, who would come up with a brilliant and fun idea, that we would forbid ourselves to execute in the name of the holy role-play.